axelriet/LwMQ.net/docs/api/hashing.rst

 HMAC Functions
 ^^^^^^^^^^^^^^

 This set of functions is meant for cases where many HMACs need to be computed or verified with the same key, and the caller wants to pay the cost of key setup only once.

-The called typically calls LmqInitHMACEx() once then calls LmqComputeHMACEx() or LmqVerifyHMACEx() as many times as needed, then calls LmqDestroyHMACEx() to free the context when no longer needed, for example at program exit.
+The callers typically calls LmqInitHMACEx() once then calls LmqComputeHMACEx() or LmqVerifyHMACEx() as many times as needed, then calls LmqDestroyHMACEx() to free the context when no longer needed, for example at program exit.

 You can protect the keys using LmqProtectKey().
-In that case, you can pass the protected key to LmqInitHMACEx() provided that you set the IsProtectedKey parameter to TRUE.
+In that case, you can pass the protected key to LmqInitHMACEx() provided that you set the ``IsProtectedKey`` parameter to TRUE.

 The function will unprotect a copy of the key and properly erase it when no longer needed.

-Additionaly, the Context is encrypted when using a protected key.
+Additionally, the Context is encrypted when using a protected key.
 This helps protect against memory dumps saving the decryption context intact by reducing the time where the context is unencypted in memory.

 The function uses a copy of the context and decrypts it, then safely disposes of the copy when no longer needed.
 Note, however, that encryption/decryption of the key and context incurs a performance penalty, and that there is still a narrow window of opportunity for an attacker to dump the memory while the context is unencrypted.

-If you use protected keys, it is NOT recommended to unprotect the key prior to calling LmqInitHMACEx() with the IsProtectedKey parameter set to FALSE, as in this case the context will not be encrypted.
+If you use protected keys, it is NOT recommended to unprotect the key prior to calling LmqInitHMACEx() with the ``IsProtectedKey`` parameter set to FALSE, as in this case the context will not be encrypted.

 .. code:: cpp